 Showit gives you the power to design your Wordpress blog with our amazing drag-and-drop builder.
 This article will walk you through the process of designing and migrating your blog help you understand the relationship between Showit and Wordpress.
+Blog connectivity available for "with blog" & "with advanced blog" subscriptions.
+You will also need to request our team setup or migrate your blog over for you, learn how to do so here.

 The Best of Both Worlds